 In addition, the fish may display symptoms of discomfort, such as strange behavior and color changes.
 In the worst-case situation, eyesight loss.

-Why has my fish got a cloudy eye?
+Why does fish get a cloudy eye?

 There can be several possible causes of Cloudy Eyes in aquarium fish.
-Some of the causes are natural and cloudiness can vanish over time while some cases become severe.
+Some of the causes are natural, and cloudiness can vanish over time, while some cases become severe.
 Before treatments, it’s better to identify the cause of the disease.

 Poor water quality